-Blake Williams advises energy companies on regulatory, environmental and Aboriginal matters.
-He has regulatory, environmental and Aboriginal experience in relation to provincially and federally regulated energy developments throughout Canada including pipelines, oil sands operations, renewable energy projects, LNG facilities, storage facilities, rail facilities, power plants and utility infrastructure.
+Blake’s practice involves advising clients on regulatory, environmental, and Indigenous matters in relation to provincially and federally regulated energy/utility entities and developments throughout Canada, including utility infrastructure, power plants, wells, pipelines, oil sands operations, carbon capture and storage facilities, renewable energy projects, LNG facilities, storage facilities, and rail facilities.

-Blake has represented clients in proceedings and matters before the Alberta Energy Regulator (formerly, the Energy Resources Conservation Board), Alberta Utilities Commission, Alberta Environmental Appeals Board, Alberta Surface Rights Board, Alberta's Métis Settlements Appeal Tribunal and the National Energy Board.
-He has further significant experience advising clients on matters related to various additional regulatory agencies, including the B.C.
-Oil and Gas Commission and the British Columbia Surface Rights Board.
-In addition, Blake has represented clients before the Alberta Court of Queen's Bench and the Alberta Court of Appeal.
+He has further significant experience advising clients on matters related to various additional regulatory agencies, including the British Columbia Oil and Gas Commission, the British Columbia Surface Rights Board, and the Indian Oil and Gas Commission and has represented clients before the Alberta Court of Queen's Bench and the Alberta Court of Appeal.